quicwg/base-drafts/draft-ietf-quic-http.md

 reliability at the stream level and congestion control across the entire connection, QUIC has the capability to improve the performance of HTTP compared to a TCP mapping.
-QUIC also incorporates TLS 1.3 ({{?TLS13=RFC8446}}) at the transport layer, offering comparable security to running TLS over TCP, with the improved connection setup latency of TCP Fast Open ({{?TFO=RFC7413}}).
+QUIC also incorporates TLS 1.3 ({{?TLS13=RFC8446}}) at the transport layer, offering comparable confidentiality and integrity to running TLS over TCP, with the improved connection setup latency of TCP Fast Open ({{?TFO=RFC7413}}).

 This document defines a mapping of HTTP semantics over the QUIC transport protocol, drawing heavily on the design of HTTP/2.
 While delegating stream